meirisoda/school_fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 # Studies
 So the first study that was conducted was to interview these different groups:
-There were three different groups interviewed, the lottery winners, accident victims (the paraplegics/quadriplegits) and a control group (who )
+There were three different groups interviewed, the lottery winners, accident victims (the paraplegics/quadriplegits) and a control group (these people lived within a certain radius of the lottery winners)

 **Lottery winners** were informed that the research was a study of lotteries.
 Was mentioned that other lottery winners because these respondents were keenly aware of their special status.
 **Control group** was told that the research was a study of everyday life.
 Did not mention the lottery winners to avoid instituting an unfavorable comparison for the controls.